rust-stuco/lectures/week3/slides.md

   |
 ```
 * We don't know how long the reference will last!
-* What if we store a reference to a variable and then it is freed?
+* What if we store a reference to a variable and it later becomes invalid?
 * Lifetimes solve this problem (Lecture 7)!

 ---

 # Quick Struct Example
 ```rust
 fn draw_rectangle(x: u32, y: u32, width: u32, height: u32) {}